 What is it about elephants that brings out the child in everyone of us?
 Is it their gentle countenance that goes against the grain of their massive build?
-Or is it, simply, that riding an elephant is a wish, we’ve all had, at some point in our lives?
+Or is it, we’ve all had, at some point in our lives?
 The Dubare Elephant Camp is a must-experience for the elephant lover in you.
 Karnataka’s history with elephants, goes a long way back and currently the state’s Forest Department has about 150 elephants in various camps.
 But in the recent past, after logging operations were ceased, there was a situation of freshly unemployed elephants.
 The Dubare Camp, the camp where elephants were trained for the famous Mysore Dasara, found a brand new calling.
 Today, it’s a place where hundreds of tourists get one-on-one with their biggest (quite literally) dream.

 Click to the Image for large view